-Qin Hui -- A Dreadfully Treacherous Minister and A Terrible Traitor in the History of China
+Qin Hui — A Dreadfully Treacherous Prime Minister and A Terrible Traitor of Song Dynasty

 Intelligent and Rightful Genius Qin Hui

-Born into an ordinary family in the Song Dynasty, he was talented and knowledgeable; after Qin Hui won the first place in the Imperial Examination, he was assigned some political positions and did a good job.
+Born into an ordinary family of the Song Dynasty, Qin Hui was talented and knowledgeable.
+After having achieved an excellent score in the Imperial Examination, he was assigned some political positions and did a good job.

 He served as a brave emissary for several times, to negotiate with the nomadic government and acted bravely and smartly.